labgem/microscope-user-doc/docs/content/search/exportForm.rst

 .. image:: img/download_extract_region.PNG

 * Select the *Begin*, *End* positions and precise the strand you want to get.
-The default values correspond to the region where the `Genome Browser <../mage/viewer.html>`_ is centered.
+The default values correspond to the region where the :ref:`Genome Browser <viewer>` is centered.

 The **Sequence** part allow you to extract the sequence (nucleic) in fasta format in the coordinate.